little-core-labs/hypercore-multipart/README.md

   namespace: 'multipart', // the namespace for key derivation

   read: null, // a function that accepts an offset, length, and callback to read bytes from a source
-  stat: null, // a function that explicitly resolves the size of the source
+  stat: null, // a function that explicitly resolves the size of the source onpage(page, hypercore), // a function that is called upon cycling to a new page (hypercore) }
-}
 ```